oanaprf/some-js-basics/index.md

 Short circuit operators are logical AND `&&` and logical OR `||`.
 Aside from their obvious and well-known behavior(they check for all(&&), respective at least one(||) operands to be `true` - or truthy), they also have some "hidden" features:

-`&&` will return the **first falsy** operand, and if it doesn't find it, then it returns the last operand => therefore, you can use it as a shorter if
+`&&` will return the **first falsy** operand, and if it doesn't find it, then it returns the last operand => therefore, you can use it as a shorter if.

 *Example*
 ```javascript
 const truthyValue = 'truthy value';